ericchen12377/InvestmentTools/GetData/KeyRatios/Python/README.md

 #### Pre-request
 - Webdriver for Firefox. [geckodriver.exe](https://github.com/mozilla/geckodriver) need to be put in any system path.
 - Stock code list need to be downloaded or created.
 One online source is [eoddata](http://www.eoddata.com/symbols.aspx).
+The sample data is given by **NASDAQ_202004.csv**.